 And that leads to my final point.

 4. Pick A Place That Fits The Plot – or Make The Plot Fit The Place!

 If I’m writing about a family gathering during the summer (A WEEK AT THE SHORE), a beach locale like the Rhode Island coast is perfect.
-Here’s my family – well, five of the youngest – two years ago in just that spot, having converged there to celebrate a big anniversary with my husband and me.
+Here’s my family – well, five of the grands – two years ago in just that spot, having converged there to celebrate a big anniversary with my husband and me.

 Or, if I’m writing about a woman who just up and runs away from an unhappy life in Manhattan (ESCAPE), an off-the-beaten-path Vermont town works.
 If I’m writing about a woman who inherits an elegant townhouse from her late estranged father (FLIRTING WITH PETE), Boston’s Beacon Hill fits the bill.